yuri-val/symmetric-dashboard/README.md

 - Consider placing the application behind a reverse proxy with authentication
 - Never expose the dashboard directly to the internet without proper security measures
 - Use environment variables for all sensitive configuration and never commit credentials
+- Consider implementing rate limiting for production deployments
+- Review the database user permissions - use a read-only user for the dashboard when possible
+- In production environments, consider implementing HTTPS using a reverse proxy

+## Performance Optimization

+The SymmetricDS Dashboard has been optimized for performance in several ways:

+1. **Code Splitting**: React components are lazy-loaded to reduce initial bundle size
+2. **Efficient Rendering**: Components use memoization to prevent unnecessary re-renders
+3. **Optimized Database Queries**: The server uses efficient SQL queries with proper indexing
+4. **Data Caching**: TanStack React Query provides automatic caching of API responses
+5. **Dynamic Loading**: Data is fetched only when needed and displayed with loading states

 ## License